06th February 2017.

 also stayed here for some time on the way to the Himalayas.

-After 1117 CE this place comes under the rule of
+After 1117 CE, this place came under the rule of

 Hoysalas, Satavahanas, Cheras, Gangas, Kadambas, Rashtrakutas, Cholas, Hoysalas,

-Vijayanagara Empire, and Rajas of Ummathur.
+Vijayanagara Empire, and the Rajas of Ummathur.
 Tipu Sultan captured Nilgiris in the

 eighteenth century and handed it over to the East India Company by the treaty of